 How We Share/Use Your Data

-- Improving LunaDNA Services: LunaDNA may use the information it collects to improve its services, for example, improving the design and structure of our website or databases; to detect, prevent, or otherwise address fraud, security, or technical issues; and to protect against harm to the rights, property or safety of LunaDNA or our affiliates or members.
+- Improving LunaDNA Services.
+LunaDNA may use information it collects to improve its services, for example, improving the design and structure of our website or databases; to detect, prevent, or otherwise address fraud, security, or technical issues; and to protect against harm to the rights, property or safety of LunaDNA or our affiliates or members.

-- As Required By Law: LunaDNA may use or disclose any information it collects as required by law or legal process, for example, in responding to a court-issued subpoena.
-However, we believe the steps LunaDNA takes to protect your information, such as its data segregation architecture which does not allow for re-identification of Shared Data without the consent of the contributing member, provides substantial protection to our members in these situations.
+- As Required By Law.
+LunaDNA may use or disclose any information it collects as required by law or legal process, for example, in responding to a court-issued subpoena.
+However, we believe the steps LunaDNA takes to protect your information, such as its de-identified data segregation architecture, which does not allow for re-identification of Shared Data without the consent of the contributing member, provides substantial protection to our members in these situations.
 Where allowed by law or legal process and where reasonably possible, we will notify you in advance of any such proposed use or disclosure of your data.